It’s OK if you’ve made wrong decisions in a project for the right reasons

+It was time to pause and reflect.
 At the start of the project, we estimated it would take approximately six months to build our own spreadsheet component.
 This estimate was mainly derived by the sheer volume of unknowns that we’d have to work through and solve.
 However, as the project progressed, our understanding of what we’d need and how it would integrate with Squirrel, evolved.
 In October 2019 (three months before our go-live date) the decision was made to make a u-turn and to remove the 3rd party spreadsheet and build our own.

 Cons of rewriting the spreadsheet

 This should have been a difficult decision to make.
 Remember how we purposefully chose an external spreadsheet at the outset, to save ourselves time?
 However, when looking at the bigger picture, the decision to rewrite this part of Squirrel became a no-brainer:

 - We were spending more and more time fixing bugs or finding workarounds.

 - We didn’t have the level of control we wanted over the turnaround time of issues logged with the vendor.

 - We were uncomfortable with not having absolute control over the support and workings of such a key component of Squirrel.

 The revised estimate for writing our own spreadsheet component came in at around four weeks.
 We green-lighted the development immediately.
 We had a new round of beta testing starting imminently and we wanted to get the new spreadsheet in before that so we could put it through its paces.